o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - The Project Manager now displays the engine name and version number for each registered project.
 The Project Manager also displays the current engine version in the title bar.

-- Script Canvas Architecture: The Script Canvas Component now provides a framework to embed Script Canvas functionality in places other than Entity and Component system.
+- Script Canvas Architecture: The Script Canvas Component now provides a framework to embed Script Canvas functionality in places other than the Entity and Component system.
 The new architecture introduces a set of classes that handle a small part of the Script Canvas runtime.
 The highest level class is the `ScriptCanvas::Executor`, which `ScriptCanvas::RuntimeComponent` now uses.
-The `ScriptCanvas::Executor` is also used by the new `ScriptCanvasEditor::Interpreter`, which is a class that allows developers to embed user access to Script Canvas functionality any where in the editor.
+The `ScriptCanvas::Executor` is also used by the new `ScriptCanvasEditor::Interpreter`, which is a class that allows developers to embed user access to Script Canvas functionality any where in O3DE Editor.

 - Writing C++ Script Canvas nodes is now a lot easier!
 We have deprecated node generics (a set of C++ macros) in favor of using AzAutoGen to produce libraries of functions or standalone nodes.
 We have consolidated the autogen semantics for Script Canvas grammar nodes and nodeables.
 We removed the concept of Script Canvas node libraries.
 Anytime you write a node, it gets registered automatically.
 You no longer have to manually reflect or register Script Canvas nodes.